 Merchants have long been facilitators of customers making payments and in the mobile era, they are seeking new ways to make buying a product as easy as pulling out your smartphone.
 Mobile app developers have noticed these trends and now offer marketing alongside mobile payment processing.
 Companies such as Yowza, Loop, and Groovv offer programs that benefit merchants and customers alike.

 Yowza already has an app that consumers have downloaded a reported 2 million times that allows for mobile payment processing at the point of sale.
 Yowza uses a reseller program to reach a wide distribution of merchants across the country offering a new mobile payment method alongside a new avenue for marketing.
 Resellers find merchants and for a fee can offer the platform plus marketing as a package or separate deal.

-The third company, Groovv, represents a mobile payment processing app that focuses on creating dialogue between the merchant and the customer.
-These methods for communication allow the merchant to spread word of a sale, a special offer, or send exclusive coupons.
-With unprecedented opportunity for personalized messages, merchants can connect better with their customers who are always connected with the internet.
+The third company, Groovv, represents a mobile payment processing app that focuses on creating a dialogue between the merchant and the customer.
+These methods for communication allow the merchant to spread the word of a sale, a special offer, or send exclusive coupons.
+With unprecedented opportunities for personalized messages, merchants can connect better with their customers who are always connected to the internet.

 The new wave of mobile payment processing apps and marketing strategies promise to keep merchants on the cutting edge of mobile technology.
 As the apps continue to build credit card databases and offer digital wallet services, they will continue to attract merchants looking for new, innovative ways to grow their business.